 As of 2016, the GL exam board can cover up to five subjects at 11 Plus level: English, Maths, Spatial reasoning, Verbal Reasoning and Non-Verbal Reasoning.
 Grammar schools can choose which combination of these subjects will be tested for entry.

 The Exam Format

 Most GL exams last around 45 minutes and questions are normally in multiple choice format though some authorities use a written answer format for verbal and maths tests.
 Questions are drawn from a large question bank but there are a set number of question types and styles.

-The CEM exam was created by the University of Durham’s Centre for Evaluation & Monitoring.
-The test was introduced in 1999 in response to concerns over coaching for the GL Assessment.
+The CEM exam by the Cambridge Assessment Centre for Evaluation & Monitoring was introduced in 1999 in response to concerns over coaching for the GL Assessment.
 The new exam board was developed with the aim of reducing the transparency of 11 Plus questions and creating a fairer assessment.
 The CEM website states:

 ‘Children can best prepare for our 11+ selection assessments by learning to work quietly on their own, completing homework set by their school, and by reading and trying to understand all the words in any books they read.’